rowr111/cubegarden/README.md

 If you get an error about the submodules when building, this may because the submodules are not on the right version. make sure the submodules are on the right version:
-* navigate to the ChibiOS dir and run 'git checkout 9942787'
+* navigate to the ChibiOS dir and run `git checkout 9942787`
-* navigate to the ChibiOS-Contrib dir and run 'git checkout e6b624e'
+* navigate to the ChibiOS-Contrib dir and run `git checkout e6b624e`

 ## Step 3: Open a connection to the controller
 Next, we need to open a connection to the controller so that we can push code, debug, and monitor everything.